Mindful eating and intuitive eating often go hand in hand… but is there a problem with conflating the two as the same?

 We are allowed to discover ways of eating that work best for us as individuals!

 Are you ready to make peace with food and your body?
-Learn about my new Intuitive Eating Basics Online Program: The “Gentle” Diet.
-It will help you find your way.
+Want to learn more about Intuitive Eating?

 Written by Ashley Seruya, B.A.